cmv/cmv-app/README.md

 * Enjoy!

 ## Customize:
-* Use the ConfigurableViewerJSAPI\js\viewer\config.js file to customize your own layers and tasks.
+* Use the ConfigurableViewerJSAPI\js\viewer\config.js file to customize your own map layers and task url's.

 ## Notes:
 * This is the begining of viewer, it in no way represents a complete solution and is intended for well verses JS developers as a starting point.